 • by calling the Social Security Administration at 800-772-1213

 A Medicare Part D plan makes prescription drug costs more affordable.
-There are still out-of-pocket expenses, but Medicare sets limits on these.
+Although out-of-pocket expenses are still present, Medicare sets limits on them.

-A person can enroll during their IEP, when they first become eligible for Medicare.
-If they miss this, they can sign up during the open enrollment period every year, though they may have to pay a late enrollment fee going forward.
+If they miss the IEP, they can sign up during the OEP every year, though they may have to pay a late enrollment fee going forward.